rcmanaure/erpnext/README.md

 GNU/General Public License (see [license.txt](license.txt))

-The DreamWork code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Ivyngton Technologies Pvt Ltd (Ivyngton) and Contributors.
+The DreamWork code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.

 By contributing to DreamWork, you agree that your contributions will be licensed under its GNU General Public License (v3).